jason-dgio/implicitly_animated_reorderable_list/README.md

 # Implicitly Animated Reorderable List

 A Flutter `ListView` that implicitly calculates the changes between two lists using the `MyersDiff` algorithm and animates between them for you.
-The `ImplicitlyAnimatedReorderableList` reordering support for its items with fully custom animations.
-See below for examples.<br/>
+The `ImplicitlyAnimatedReorderableList` adds reordering support to its items with fully custom animations.
+See below for examples.

 <p style="text-align:center">
     <img width="356px" alt="Demo" src="https://raw.githubusercontent.com/BendixMa/implicitly_animated_reorderable_list/master/assets/demo.gif"/>